 Material / technology / format: Video

-“Untangle is a loop-based video work that revolves around my complex relationship with my hair.
-Untangle is a reflection of my internalization of social expectations and deals with the stages of unlearning, unpacking and unraveling on my journey to a new self-identity.
-It's about an inner process that continues with new insights every time.
-Although it started with the hair, this project got me to explore deeper questions, thoughts, and ideas around my sexuality.
+“Untangle is a loop-based video work centered around my complex relationship with my hair.
+A reflection of my internalization of societal expectations, Untangle explores the unlearning, unpacking, and untangling stages of my journey to a new self-identity.
+It is about an inner process that continues with new insights each time.
+Although it started with my hair, this project made me explore deeper questions, thoughts and ideas around my sexuality.

-By dealing with the true nature of my hair, it became an extension of me, a further limb, so to speak, and in its untamed nature unwantedly embodied my rebellion: it simply claimed their space without me offering it to them of my own accord would have.
-The hair thus acts as a medium that conveys the structured emotions associated with "straightening" myself - the "straightening" that I allowed others to do to me and that I did to myself.
-The work explores my expectation to adapt, my subsequent acceptance of it, and the strength to accept my own truth. ”- Avril Stormy Unger
+As I confronted the true nature of my hair, it became an extension of me, another limb, so to speak, and unintentionally embodied my rebellion in its untamedness: it just claimed its space without me offering it to them had.
+The hair thus acts as a medium for conveying the structured emotions associated with the "smoothing" of myself - the "smoothing" that I have allowed others to do to me and that I have done to myself.
+The work explores my expectation to conform, my subsequent acceptance of it, and the strength of embracing my own truth." – Avril Stormy Unger

 As part of Oyoun's first curatorial focus - curators, artists and cultural workers - EMBODIED TEMPORALITIES - dealt with identities, belonging and embodied memories from diasporic, decolonial and queer perspectives.
 A research, archiving, exhibition and performance project that involves over 70 people.
 The results, encounters and questions that arose from the projects will be discussed during the EMBODIED ARTS FESTIVAL presented and celebrated.